Bonsanto/simple-http/README.md

 http
 ====
-<p>`http` is a lightweight library that emulates the way how the angular `$http` object works.</p>
+`http` is a lightweight library that emulates the way how the famous angular `$http` object works.

-<p>The library was written in TypeScript, this language allows the use of some JS tricks and the incorporation of types and
+The library was written in TypeScript, because this language allows the use of some JS tricks and the incorporation of types and
 Lamda syntax for its function declarations.</p>

 How it works?